 - You also can use your computer's card slot (if it has one) or a commercially available card reader to access image files directly from the camera's memory card.
-For details, see the user documentation that comes with your computer. - To connect the camera to your computer and save files - Turn off the camera and then use the micro USB cable that comes with the camera to connect it to your computer. - For details about connecting to the camera and precautions when connecting, see page 23.
+For details, see the user documentation that comes with your computer. - To connect the camera to your computer and save files - Turn off the camera and then use the USB cable that comes with the camera to connect it to your computer.